Tips for Staying Alert

 When you find one that works for you, stick with it – check chemical ingredients and dosages before changing brands or generics.
 On the other hand, if one doesn’t work for you, try another type.

+Does diphenhydramine (Benadryl®) make you sleepy?
 First-generation antihistamines such as diphenhydramine (Benadryl®) usually cause drowsiness because they are less likely to affect the histamine produced in the brain or have other unwanted effects in the brain.
+Currently, there is no non-drowsy Benadryl® on the market.

 Nasal spray antihistamines are also somewhat less likely to make you sleepy, since they target nasal passages directly rather than sending medicine throughout your body in the bloodstream.
 These are available only by prescription.

 Regular use of an intranasal corticosteroid is not only safe but also an effective way to reduce use of antihistamines.
 They take a few days to start working, so you need to be patient.
 Ask your doctor or pharmacist about using an antihistamine with an intranasal corticosteroid the first few days.
-Some intranasal corticosteroids are available over-the-counter.
+Some intranasal corticosteroids are available over-the-counter, while others are available as prescription medication.

-To reduce daytime drowsiness, take an antihistamine in the evening rather than in the morning.
-It may help you sleep, with drowsy effects wearing off by the next day.
-Be aware, though, that drowsiness can last longer than you might expect – and that some antihistamines can cause vivid or disturbing dreams.
+To avoid daytime drowsiness, take an antihistamine in the evening rather than in the morning.
+It may help you sleep, with drowsy effects wearing off by the next morning.
+Be aware that drowsiness can last longer than you might expect – and that some antihistamines can cause vivid dreams.

 Don’t drink alcohol when taking antihistamines, as it will increase the sedation.